Lack of Background

 This requires teachers to be consciously filling in the gaps, giving historical context, explaining terms, and, in general, asking for feedback from students as to whether they have actually understood what they heard or read.

-Nathan, Mitchel, et. al. Expert Blind Spot: When Content Knowledge and Pedagogical Knowledge Collide.
+Nathan, Mitchell, et. al. Expert Blind Spot: When Content Knowledge and Pedagogical Knowledge Collide.

 Finn, Stephen, et.al.
 The Philosophy Skills Book.
 New York: Continuum, 2012.
-This is one of the view books that actually tries to meet students where they live, by focusing on basic questions such as vocabulary and how to read a difficult text.
+This is one of the few philosophy texts that actually tries to meet students where they live, by focusing on basic questions such as vocabulary and how to read a difficult text.